bruth/devel.io/_posts/2014-08-22-provenance-techniques-for-crud.md

 }
 ```

 The issue with an update like this, is that information is lost - specifically, the first version of Bob's comment.
 The downstream effect this has can be seen when Bill comes along and reads Bob's edited comment followed by Sue's reply to Bob's *original comment*.
 Depending on what Bob changed, Sue's reply may not make sense resulting in confusion for Bill.
-In a sense, the comment thread is in a corrupt state since Sue's reply is no longer associated with it's *primary source*, Bob's original comment.
+In a sense, the comment thread is in a corrupt state since Sue's reply is no longer associated with its *primary source*, Bob's original comment.

 This type of situation is exactly why applying provenance techniques is often desired or necessary.
 The practical value of recording provenance is the ability to reproduce the state of an object in your application at any point in time.
 Modifying something removes the ability to reproduce past versions.